Open standard · MIT

 Sector template FINANCE.md — PE LBO, SaaS FP&A, infrastructure...

-└── Model FINANCE.md — deal or file-specific
+└── Model FINANCE.md — deal- or model-specific

 An AI agent traverses the hierarchy automatically — it knows which convention applies, at which scope, and why.
 No re-explanation across sessions.